 If you’re just getting started with telescopes or would like to have an upgrade to your current one, then the best go-to telescope under $1000 for you is the Celestron – NexStar 8SE telescope.
 It has a 40,000-object database and motorized tracking all for a reasonable price.
 Its 8-inch primary mirror is quite attractive.
 At this aperture, you’ll be able to see objects as close to a magnitude of 14.
 This means Pluto will be within your reach as long as the skies are dark enough.

 We like that the NexStar 8SE’s optics are exceptionally made to provide impressive detail and image clarity.
-With its focal length and aperture, you can push this telescope beyond a magnification of 200x and enjoy a perfect view for planets and the moon.
+With its focal length and aperture, you can push this telescope beyond a magnification of 200x and enjoy a perfect view of planets and the moon.

 The 8SE also comes with a computerized tracking motor that keeps the objects in your eyepiece as they slowly move across the night sky.
 By simply telling the 8SE your location, it can find up to 40,000 different objects for you to view.
 So, looking for the best telescope for beginners?
 You’ve got a winner.